prabhnoor1358/Mix-Or-Match/README.md

 ## Game Controls

 - Click on cards to reveal them.
-- Use the options menu to adjust settings.
+- Try to match all the cards within the given time frame.
+- Play with your friends and try to beat your high score.

 ## Technologies Used